ds5110/faces/README.md

 This project uses data from this repo: [Infant-Facial-Landmark-Detection-and-Tracking](https://github.com/ostadabbas/Infant-Facial-Landmark-Detection-and-Tracking).

-In order to minimize redundant downloads, this repo includes a [Makefile](Makefile) with a **data** target.
-Executing the **data** target will create a git-ignored sub-directory named "data", and download the required files into that location.
-The Python scripts that use the data expect the files are already downloaded and that the current working directory is the root of the repo.

 There is also a convenience utility for loading these files, wrapped up in a utility module [util.local_cache](src/util/local_cache.py) that provides an interface `LocalCache` and default instance `cache` for accessing images and metadata, downloading them if they are not present locally.

 ## Local Execution